u3shit/libshit/COMPILE.md

 When using LTO, it can still crash lld when creating a dll.
 See `llvm.patch` for a path that fixes it for the time being.

+Using LLD-5.0.0 to link, the generated executable will crash when the first exception is thrown.
+Use `lld-5.0.patch` to fix this.

 Third problem: llvm/clang doesn't support the `/EHsa` flag, only `/EHs`, but that won't catch LuaJIT/ljx exceptions.
-The `llvm.patch` includes a quick hack that'll at least make sure destructors are called when unwinding lua exceptions (and exceptions are handled manually by `__try`/`__except`).
+The `clang.patch` (for clang 4.0) or `clang-5.0.patch`) (for 5.0, duh) includes a quick hack that'll at least make sure destructors are called when unwinding lua exceptions (and exceptions are handled manually by `__try`/`__except`).

 Lua
 ---